First Chapter of Tales of the Dim Knight

 Released November 22, 2010 from Splashdown Books.
-All rights reserved. sample of Dim Knight available online where you can see the internal art of the print edition and flip the pages.
-We also have a
+All rights reserved.
+You can also download a sample to your Kindle or other preferred ebook platform.
+We also have a sample of Dim Knight available online where you can see the internal art of the print edition and flip the pages.

 Superman fell from the sky, collided with a skyscraper, and bounced off as it toppled.
 The action figure crashed into a green stegosaurus grazing at the foot of the sky blue leather sofa.

 Mild-mannered janitor Dave Johnson set the cardboard skyscraper upright again in the model city erected on his steel gray living room carpet.